DataBiosphere/databiosphere-website/README.md

 * [How to create a website like freshswift.net using Hugo, Travis CI, and GitHub Pages](https://medium.com/zendesk-engineering/how-to-create-a-website-like-freshswift-net-using-hugo-travis-ci-and-github-pages-67be6f480298)
 * [Hugo, Github, Travis: a step in continuous deployment!](https://insileco.github.io/2018/03/30/hugo-github-travis-a-step-in-continuous-deployment/)
+* this site layout is based on the [Hugo Fresh theme](https://themes.gohugo.io/hugo-fresh/)